 With the encouragement of the Office of Management and Budget (OMB), an experiment was undertaken for MEPS Panel 13 (first fielded in 2008) to evaluate whether and how differential payments to household respondents might affect survey participation, the level of effort required to obtain participation, and the quality of the data collected.
 Each sampled household in Panel 13 was randomly assigned to one of three different levels of payment-\$30, \$50, or \$70-with the experiment continuing through the panel's five rounds of data collection.
 Households receiving the \$30 payment represent the control group, since that amount had been offered to all households in the 2007 panel.
-Preliminary findings for Rounds 1 through 3 indicate that higher payment levels do seem to encourage higher levels of participation overall and for some subgroups.
-To learn more about this experiment, refer to the Household Internation (located in the Household-Survey Basics section)).
-Agency for Healthcare Research and Quality, Rockville, MD.
+Findings indicate that higher payment levels do seem to encourage higher levels of participation overall and for some subgroups.
+To learn more about this experiment, consult the 2009 methodology report that contains a chapter on the incentive experiment. www.meps.ahrq.gov/data\files/publications/rpe\report/rpe\report\2010.shtml.